The Warm Springs

 A variety of wonderful volunteers make all the farm programs possible.
 Contact Kory@warmspringscarefarm.org if you would like to volunteer on a regular basis.

 Contact Linda Haley at linda@warmspringscarefarm.org or by phone at 208 515-4234 to get more information about programs or to enroll for camps.
+Visits to the farm are by appointment only.
+Address is disclosed for scheduled visits.

 Contact Kory@warmspringscarefarm.org to volunteer.